bogwi/SortedMap/README.md

 ```
 zig build bench
 ```
-by default it runs 100_000 rounds each test on `u64` type
+By default it runs 100_000 rounds each test on the `u64` type.

-Give it a larger number to stress the map more
+Give it a larger number to stress the map more.
 ```
 zig build bench -- 1_000_000
 ```
-prepend with `-str` to test on `[8]u8` literal.
+Prepend with `-str` to test on the arbitrary `[8]u8` word.
 ```
 zig build bench -- 1_000_000 -str
 ```